hohaicongthuan/TECON/README.md

 Note: This project is incomplete.
 It's playable but some functions don't work as expected.

 A project homework in a university class.
-I'm making it in collaboration with my friend, Trang Ha Kieu.
+I'm making it in collaboration with my friend, @AcezukyRO.

 It is recommended to set the size of the console window to 83 x 29 to have the best displaying.
 Also, the characters' size to 8 x 12.